AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

 - Place your SQL statements in the Sample-Serial-SQL-v1 or Sample-Concurrency-SQL-v1 (you can create as many folders are you like)
 - Open the solution file Synapse-Test-Case-Runner in Visual Studio (you can also use VS Code for this)
 - Update the connection string SQL_CONNECTION_SMALL
-- Create your Execution Scenerios
+- Create your Execution Scenarios
 ```
             executionRuns.Add(new ExecutionRun()
             {